vstoykovbg/cryptopup/README.md

 # Cryptopup
 Modified bionicpup64-8.0 with added crypto tools: [doubleslow](https://github.com/vstoykovbg/doubleslow), [doublerandom](https://github.com/vstoykovbg/doublerandom), [RFC1751-encoding-decoding](https://github.com/vstoykovbg/RFC1751-encoding-decoding) and others.

 The best way to use this distro is to burn it on a DVD or CD and run it on an air-gapped computer without a hard drive, without a network controllers (especially wireless), without USB devices (especially USB memory sticks, printers, scanners, etc).
 Ideally the computer must contain only the most important components: power supply, motherboard (with integrated video controller and microphone input), RAM, processor, optical drive.
 And of course monitor, keyboard and mouse.
 Also it would be good to have a microphone or a noise generator attached to the microphone input.
-Connecting USB printer may compromise your secirity.
+Connecting USB printer may compromise your security.
 Connecting the computer to other computer after using if for sensitive cryptographic stuff is not recommended.

 If you want to transfer data to/from the computer you can use [RFC1751 encoding/decoding](https://github.com/vstoykovbg/RFC1751-encoding-decoding).
 If you want to print data - use a pencil.